More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Abstract

 \section{Abstract}

-Attention mechanisms have been widely applied to cross-modal tasks such as image captioning and information retrieval, and have achieved remarkable improvements due to its capability to learn fine-grained relevance across different modalities.
-However, existing attention models could be sub-optimal and lack preciseness because there is no direct supervision involved during training.
-In this work, we propose Contrastive Content Re-sourcing (CCR) and Contrastive Content Swapping (CCS) constraints to address such limitation.
-These constraints supervise the training of attention models in a contrastive learning manner without requiring explicit attention annotations.
-Additionally, we introduce three metrics, namely Attention Precision, Recall and F1-Score, to quantitatively evaluate the attention quality.
-We evaluate the proposed constraints with cross-modal retrieval (image-text matching) task.
-The experiments on both Flickr30k and MS-COCO datasets demonstrate that integrating these attention constraints into two state-of-the-art attention-based models improves the model performance in terms of both retrieval accuracy and attention metrics.
+Cross-modal attention mechanisms have been widely applied to the image-text matching task.
+They have achieved remarkable improvements thanks to their capability of learning fine-grained relevance across different modalities.
+However, the cross-modal attention models of existing methods could be sub-optimal and inaccurate because there is no direct supervision provided during the training process.
+In this work, we propose two novel training strategies, namely Contrastive Content Re-sourcing (CCR) and Contrastive Content Swapping (CCS) constraints, to address such limitations.
+These constraints supervise the training of cross-modal attention models in a contrastive learning manner without requiring explicit attention annotations.
+They are plug-in training strategies and can be generally integrated into existing cross-modal attention models.
+Additionally, we introduce three metrics, including Attention Precision, Recall, and F1-Score, to quantitatively measure the quality of learned attention models.
+We evaluate the proposed constraints by incorporating them into four state-of-the-art cross-modal attention-based image-text matching models.
+Experimental results on both Flickr30k and MS-COCO datasets demonstrate that integrating these constraints generally improves the model performance in terms of both retrieval performance and attention metrics.